wampa84/hello-git/README.md

+## Hello Git
-Hello Git, testing and syncronizing with GitHub
+Testing and syncthing with GitHub